Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 Key patterns worth noting:

-A poorly communicated late fee creates disputes.
-A documented, predictable late fee becomes part of normal billing operations, one more line item clients expect to see if payment is late, rather than a surprise that damages the relationship.
+A poorly communicated late fee creates disputes while a documented, predictable late fee becomes part of normal billing operations, one more line item clients expect to see if payment is late, rather than a surprise that damages the relationship.

 The process flows in a specific order: Contract → Invoice → Reminder → Fee Applied → Notification → Payment.